Search for light long-lived neutral particles that decay to collimated pairs of leptons or light hadrons in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction

 Cosmic-ray muons that cross the detector in time coincidence with a $pp$ interaction constitute the main source of background to the \mLJ.
 The cosmic dataset is used to study this background and to train a dense neural network (DNN), referred to as the cosmic-ray tagger, to discriminate signal \mLJs\ from the \mLJ candidates that originate from the cosmic-ray background.
 For optimal training, a balanced mixture of all available MC signal samples is used.
 The DNN is implemented using Keras with the Tensorflow backend~\cite{tensorflow2015-whitepaper} and it is trained to classify each stand-alone MS track constituting a \mLJ using the following quantities: the longitudinal impact parameter $z_{0}$, the track angular direction (in $\eta$ and $\phi$), and the timing measurements from the MS. The time measurements in different stations of the MS, when available, allow the muon's direction of flight to be identified.
 A parametric training method is used to only consider the timing measurements when they are available.
 The neural network has three dense hidden layers, with 32, 64 and 128 neurons respectively.
 An output layer with a sigmoidal activation function returns a binary classification score between 0 and 1, which can be interpreted as the probability for a \mLJ constituent track to originate from a \darky\ decay, and example distributions are shown in Figure~\ref{fig:muDPJtaggerscore}.
 The figure also illustrates the small dependency on the specific choice of signal model.
 A \mLJ is accepted if all its stand-alone MS track constituents have a cosmic-ray tagger output score >~0.5.
 This selection was optimised to retain a high signal efficiency: signal \mLJs\ are selected with an efficiency above 95\% for transverse decay lengths \lxy up to 5~m and for \darky\ \pT\ larger than 20~\GeV\ and with a background rejection of 90\%.

 The \mLJ reconstruction efficiency is shown in Figure~\ref{fig:mu_reco_Lxy_Lz}, for \mLJ objects that satisfy the cosmic-ray tagger selection, as a function of the \lxy and transverse momentum of the dark photon in a few benchmark signal scenarios.
+The efficiency mainly depends on the opening angle between the muons from the \darky\ decay, thus models with a small generated \ctau and a large dark-photon boost will be more efficiently reconstructed.
 A drop in efficiency is expected for \darky decays which occur after the middle layer of the MS (6~m radius in the barrel region), where muons can no longer be reconstructed.